9.1 Health Promotion

 Figure 9.1.2 – Photo by Gabriella Clare Marino on Unsplash

-Prevention programs funded in Canada work towards “increasing awareness and knowledge about the risks of problematic substance use and reducing the desire and willingness to obtain and use drugs” (Government of Canada, 2019).
+Prevention programs funded in Canada work towards “increasing awareness and knowledge about the risks of problematic substance use and reducing the desire and willingness to obtain and use drugs” (17).

-Prevention programs can focus on not only helping individuals develop the knowledge, attitudes, and skills they need to make good choices but address the larger systemic issues that impact their ability to understand the choices they make, focusing on risk reduction and health promotion.
+Prevention programs can focus on not only helping individuals develop the knowledge, attitudes, and skills they need to make good choices but address the larger systemic issues that impact their ability to understand the choices they make, focusing on risk reduction and health promotion(18).
 The programs are designed for various ages and can be used in individual or group settings, such as the school and home.
-Examples of a prevention program includes the Nova Scotia Municipal Alcohol Policy (Canadian Centre on Substance Use and Addiction, 2017).
+Examples of a prevention program includes the Nova Scotia Municipal Alcohol Policy (19).

 Early Intervention Programs in Canada

-Two examples of early intervention programs in Canada include Project SUCCESS (Schools Using Coordinated Community Efforts to Strengthen Students) (Conduent, 2021) and ALERT (Tucker et al., 2004).
+Two examples of early intervention programs in Canada include Project SUCCESS (Schools Using Coordinated Community Efforts to Strengthen Students) (21) and ALERT (22).
 These programs focus on various intervention levels, including working with youth who have experimented with substances to those who are using substances more frequently.
 Using evidence to develop programs is essential for success.
 Please review Canada’s evidence base to view how programs gather data.

 For diverse populations to benefit from prevention and early intervention programs, culture, gender, ability, and language must be considered at every step when developing and then implementing these programs.